 - CMOT Dibbler is pervasive once he arrives, but is not in The Colour of Magic.
 (See #Pratchat14, “City-State Lampoon’s Disc-Wide Vacation“.)
 In fact he first shows up when the Watch does, in Guards!
 Guards!
 (See #Pratchat7A, “The Curious Incident of the Dragon and the Night Watch“.)

 - Not only are Lord Vetinari’s plans for the future unknown, but it has also never been revealed how he ascended to the position of Patrician in the first place.
+We do get a little of his backstory in Night Watch; see #Pratchat54, “The Land Before Vimes”.

-- We are aware that despite being asked “which Guild would you join“, we decided we would be wizards, witches or members of the Watch, none of which have an official guild (at least at the time of Men at Arms; see #Pratchat40, “The King and the Hole of the King“, for the creation of at least a temporary guild of Watchmen in The Fifth Elephant).
+- We are aware that despite being asked “which Guild would you join”, we decided we would be wizards, witches or members of the Watch, none of which have an official guild – at least at the time of Men at Arms.
+See #Pratchat40, “The King and the Hole of the King”, for the creation of at least a temporary guild of Watchmen in The Fifth Elephant.

 Hi!
 I saw your podcast linked in someone’s newsletter and came over to check it out.
 I’m a huge Pratchett fan, but also hard of hearing.
 Can you point me to where I can find transcripts for the episodes?